Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 All raw scores are normalized to sum to 100%.

-When it's useful: Short sales cycles where recent interactions are genuinely more influential.
-E-commerce during sales events.
-Promotional campaigns with clear deadlines.
+When it's useful: Short sales cycles, where the most recent interactions really are the ones that mattered.
+E-commerce during a sale.
+Promotions with a hard deadline.

-When it's misleading: It penalizes brand-building activities.
-For B2B companies with 6-month sales cycles, the awareness touchpoints that started the relationship get almost no credit.
+When it's misleading: It punishes brand building.
+If your B2B sales cycle runs six months, the awareness touchpoints that started the whole relationship get next to nothing.

 Position-based (U-shaped) attribution